 The Frame.io Story

 Co-Founders Emery Wells and John Traver met in 2010.
 John was working for an astrophysicist to create 3D visualizations of binary star systems when Emery hired John as a pipeline engineer at his Visual Effects company.
-The company was growing and we were having challenges managing our projects and communicating with our clients, vendors, and freelancers.
-We needed to share large files so we'd use something like Box, Dropbox, Hightail, etc. But those services were all really crummy when you wanted to actually review video online so for that we'd use a password protected Vimeo link or unlisted YouTube video.
-Links would be sent around in emails to collect feedback but communicating in a static email about moving visual content always led to lot's of confusion.
-It was a real strain on the creative process but also started costing us real time and money.
+The company was growing and they were having challenges managing their projects and communicating with their clients, vendors and freelancers.
+They needed to share large files so they'd use something like Box, Dropbox, Hightail, etc...Those services were all really inefficient when you wanted to actually review video online so for that they'd use a password protected Vimeo link or unlisted YouTube video.
+Links would be sent around in emails to collect feedback, but communicating in a static email about moving visual content always led to a lot of confusion.
+It was not only a real strain on the creative process but also started costing them real time and money.

 The solutions that existed at the time were either really expensive, really bad, or both.
 Mostly both.
-So we started developing Frame.io as an internal tool to solve our own problems but we quickly realized we weren't the only ones experiencing this problem.
+They started developing Frame.io as an internal tool to solve their own problems and quickly realized they weren't the only ones experiencing this problem.
 Everyone and anyone that was working with or creating media had similar challenges.
 Whether you were creating the next Hollywood Blockbuster, inbound marketing video, or a new couples wedding video, there were no good solutions.

 Launch and Early Traction

-After being in private beta with 150 companies for 6 months, we launched publicly on March 30th, 2015.
-We reached bootstrapped profitability in the first 3 months with over 20,000 individual business that signed up.
-Today, we have over 120,000 users.
-We've brought on some incredible companies that are using Frame.io to manage their video collaboration process such as BuzzFeed, Snapchat, The Onion, Reddit, Adobe, Facebook, Apple, The New York Times, Lynda.com, Cirque Du Soleil, TED, Harvard, Accenture, Universal Orlando, Udemy, Unbounce, Treehouse, and many more.
+After being in private beta with 150 companies for 6 months, Frame.io launched publicly on March 30th, 2015.
+They reached bootstrapped profitability in the first 3 months with over 20,000 individual business that signed up.
+Today, they have over 230,000 users.
+They've brought on some incredible companies that are using Frame.io to manage their video collaboration process such as BuzzFeed, Snapchat, The Onion, Reddit, Adobe, Facebook, Apple, The New York Times, Lynda.com, Cirque Du Soleil, TED, Harvard, Accenture, Universal Orlando, Udemy, Unbounce, Treehouse, and many more.
 If you're a company that works with or creates video, there is a high probability you will need Frame.io.